-A number of factors were considered by the City's officials during the process of developing the fiscal year 2018-19 budget.
-The City's budget for the fiscal year ending June 30, 2019 represents an overall increase of 9 percent when compared with the fiscal year 2018.
+A number of factors were considered by the City's officials during the process of developing the fiscal year 2019-20 budget.
+The City's budget for the fiscal year ending June 30, 2020 represents an overall increase of 11 percent when compared with the fiscal year 2019.
 Included in this budget is the City's continued commitment to address the need to update mandatory City documents and comprehensive planning.
-In addition, the City has budgeted to begin necessary infrastructure projects in the Street and Water funds.
-Much of these projects have been on hold in past years due to economic challenges faced by the city.
-The City has continued to replace staff positions that had been eliminated due to budget cuts in prior years.
-In addition, in fiscal year 2019 the City has continued the commitment to budgeted reserves in most funds.
+In addition, the City has budgeted to continue necessary infrastructure projects in the Park, Street and Water funds.
+The City continues maintain a staffing level that directly addresses capacity requirements.
+In addition, in fiscal year 2020 the City continues the commitment to budgeted reserves in most funds.

-The City has an experienced a seven percent (7%) increase in overall value of properties within the City limits. and continues to see increases in development of commercial and residential housing.
-It is anticipated that a similar growth of value and development will be experienced in 2019.
+The City has an experienced a growth of over 80 residential units as well as developed commercial properties over the last two years which has resulted in an increase in overall value of the City that exceeds 10%.
+Continued increases in development of both commercial and residential housing are anticipated to continue.
+It is anticipated that a similar growth of value and development will be experienced in 2020 and for several years after.
 Therefore, the City Planning budget reflects both revenues and expenditures that anticipate the increase of development activity.

-Amounts available for appropriation in the General Fund are \$2,759,986 for the fiscal year 2018-19, an increase of \$542,231 or 19% percent.
-The increase is primarily attributable to an increase in cost of City services, as well as capital park projects.
-In addition, there is budgeted contingency of \$100,000.
+Amounts available for appropriation in the General Fund are \$3,440,785 for the fiscal year 2019-20, an increase of \$195,283 or 6% percent.
+The increase is primarily attributable to an increase in capital park projects.
+In addition, there is budgeted contingency of \$250,000.

-The Street Fund Budget for 2019 will increase by \$158,330.
+The Street Fund Budget for 2019 will increase by \$213,707.
 This reflects a slight increase in operating expenses of the street fund and street improvements to be completed during the fiscal year.

-In 2019, the City increased the budget of the Water department by \$962,451.
-This reflects the City's implementation of the planned Water infrastructure project.
+In 2019, the City increased the budget of the Water department by \$1,296,410.
+This reflects the City's continued work on the planned Water infrastructure project which will take place over the next several years.
+The water project is a funded project with 5.5 million dollars committed by Business Oregon.

-With the exceptions noted above, overall increases to the operating costs of both governmental activities and business-type activities are expected to rise by 3%.
+With the exceptions noted above, overall increases to the operating costs of both governmental activities and business-type activities are budgeted to rise by 3-4%.